northle/docs/src/docs/advanced/websocket.md

 ---
-title: Websockets
+title: WebSocket
 ---

-# Websockets
+# WebSocket

 Modern applications often need an established two-way server connection for receiving real-time data.
-The best option for that purpose is using Websocket connection.
-Northle provides a powerful channel API for dealing with websockets.
+The best option for that purpose is using WebSocket connection.
+Northle provides a powerful channel API for dealing with WebSockets.

 ## Broadcasting channels